chetan51/chetansurpur/source/_posts/2016-06-15-musings-from-3-months-in-japan.md

 At restaurants, I would let Eric and Tim order, because they’re more open-minded with food and would order all kinds of things I would never have ordered myself.
 Sometimes, when there was no English menu, we would have no choice but to say to the waiter, “_Omakase_”, which literally means, “I leave it to you.”
 And they would bring dish after dish of random and inventive foods, which we would happily devour.

-As someone who’s used to eating just basic chicken, pork, and beef, I ate so much crazy stuff.
-From beef tongue to raw pork, octopus legs and squid ink.
+As someone who’s used to eating just basic meat, I ate so much crazy stuff.
+From raw pork to octopus legs and squid ink.
 Horse meat.
 Even jellyfish.
 I didn’t even know jellyfish were edible.
 But I put it in my mouth and chewed.
 (It was surprisingly tasteless, and the texture was simultaneously slippery and crunchy.)

 In spite of it all, there was only one thing I could not even consider eating.
 At a conveyor belt hot pot place, we saw... wait for it... _pig brain_.
 Yes, raw brain that you’re supposed to cook yourself in your hot pot.
 I wouldn’t eat it, but I would like to say that if I absolutely had to, I would now probably be able to do it without throwing up.
 For me, that’s saying something.